Vitamin D Deficiency

 The easiest manner in which a patient can reverse their vitamin D deficiency is through moderate amounts of sunlight exposure.
 While excessive exposure will increase one’s levels of Vitamin D, it is not always enough and can increase your chances of cancer.
 After the lab test has determined a deficiency, the amount of time that one must spend out in the sun is determined by their genetics, skin color, what time of year it is, and where in the globe they are located.
 There are also a number of foods that contain high levels of vitamin D ranging from fatty fishes and cod liver oil to margarine and various beef products.
 When these methods are not enough it is important to supplement the body with the vitamin to maintain optimum levels of the nutrient and keep yourself healthy and immune from illness.
 However, it is impossible to know how deficient you are are without a lab test.

-Those that fail to schedule a blood test or lab test to detect a vitamin D deficiency will dramatically increase their risk of serious health complications beginning with rickets.
+Those that fail to schedule a lab or a vitamin D deficiency blood test will dramatically increase their risk of serious health complications beginning with rickets.
 This disorder will weaken one’s bones and could stunt a child’s growth or lead to permanent ailments throughout their life.
 Failing to detect a deficiency in its earliest stages through a blood test will also increase one’s risk of osteoporosis, arthritis, bronchitis, tooth decay and psoriasis.
 Many studies also show that a vitamin D deficiency could be a primary factor in breast and colon cancer.

-A blood test only takes a few moments and the results are often given back to the patient in days.
+A vitamin D deficiency blood test only takes a few moments and the results are often given back to the patient in days.
 The comprehensive blood work will accurately portray how much vitamin D is in one’s system and if supplements will be necessary.
 This particular lab test also has an added benefit, and that is the detection of cancerous tumors in their earliest stages.
-A blood test for a vitamin D deficiency will not only lead to a healthier life, it could also save the patient’s life.
+A vitamin D deficiency blood test will not only lead to a healthier life, it could also save the patient’s life.